Maureen O'Hara: 1959–1991: Later career

 In 1961, O'Hara portrayed Kit Tilden in the western The Deadly Companions, Sam Peckinpah's feature-film debut.
 Playing against stereotype as the strong, aggressive redhead, she plays a character who is vulnerable to rape and violence from men.
-The plot involves her traveling across Apache territory with an ex-Sergeant (Keith) to bury her young son next to his father in the desert.
+The plot involves her traveling across Apache territory with an ex-Sergeant to bury her young son next to his father in the desert.
 Malone considered her character in the film to be "radically underdeveloped".
 While O'Hara acknowledged that Peckinpah later "reached icon status as a great director of westerns", she thought he was "just awful" and "one of the strangest and most objectionable people I had ever worked with".
 Later that year she starred in The Parent Trap, one of her most popular films, opposite a young Hayley Mills.
+Filmed just before The Deadly Companions (but released just after), she co-starred with Brian Keith in both films.
 O'Hara credits Mills for the success of the film, remarking that "she really did bring two different girls to life in the movie" and wrote that "Sharon and Susan were so believable that I'd sometimes forget myself and look for the other one when Hayley and I were standing around the set".
 Malone notes that this was the film that she "made a transition from comely maiden to trendy mother", one which received some of the best critical plaudits of her career.
 O'Hara was subsequently involved in a legal dispute with Walt Disney, backed by the Screen Actors Guild, over billing for the film.
 She never worked for Disney again.